 Welcome

-Georgia Southern’s Center for Applied Cyber Education (CACE) is an interdisciplinary center and a leader in cyber education and training.
+Georgia Southern University’s Center for Applied Cyber Education (CACE) is an interdisciplinary center and a leader in cyber education and training.
 CACE began in October 2015 on the Armstrong Campus as a collaborative effort between administration, faculty, and staff across the university to strengthen cyber education and training in the region.
 CACE is dedicated to supporting interdisciplinary cyber education that affords student access to curriculum, programs, and industry partnerships that impart the skills and concepts applicable to 21st-century cyber workforce needs.
-CACE provides faculty and staff expertise in areas such as digital forensics, cyber law, cyber warfare, cyber policy, cryptography, artificial intelligence, electronic warfare, healthcare informatics, and data analytics.
+CACE provides faculty and staff expertise in areas such as digital forensics, cyber law, cyber warfare, cyber policy, cryptography, healthcare informatics, and data analytics.

 On January 5, 2017, it was announced by the University System of Georgia’s Board of Regents that Armstrong State University in Savannah and Georgia Southern University in Statesboro would be consolidated into one university, Georgia Southern University, effective January 1, 2018.
 Immediately after the consolidation, Georgia Southern submitted the appropriate documentation to have Armstrong’s NSA-CAE / CDE transferred to Georgia Southern and after a review by the CAE Office, this was approved in March 2018.